 Many see the changing calendar as an opportunity for a fresh beginning, which gives rise to the tradition of New Year’s resolutions.
 Yet despite our best intentions, we often break these promises to ourselves before February.

 Are you planning to make resolutions?
 As you review the past year and think about changes you’d like to make in the future, it’s important to set sensible parameters to make your goals more achievable and avoid setting yourself up for failure.
-This article offers practical guidance to make your aims realistic, specific, and positive.
+“A Caregiver’s Guide to Setting Goals” offers practical guidance to make your aims realistic, specific, and positive.

 If you’re wondering what sort of resolutions to make, make this the year you start to practice SELF CARE:

 You can’t take proper care of yourself or anyone else if you’re sleep deprived.
 Period.
-A dark bedroom, nighttime rituals, and even warm milk are traditional “fixes” for better sleep, but also check out the apps mentioned here for some good ideas.
+A dark bedroom, nighttime rituals, and even warm milk are traditional “fixes” for better sleep.
 Avoid using electronic devices before bedtime, too.

 Keep the focus on a healthy diet, but don’t forget to allow for an indulgence now and then.
 Austerity can be soul sapping.

 Some days, this is easier said than done.
 But a sense of humor is vital to maintaining your mental equilibrium, and medical research indicates that a positive outlook can lead to better physical health, too.

 You won’t be able to do it all.
 In fact, you may have days where you do very little, or do anything as well as you’d like.
 On really rough days, be as kind to yourself as you would be to a friend who’s having a hard time.